Pipes of War

 ‘What, talking to women?’ came a voice from behind.

 The voice belonged to Will Armitage, better known as Flush.
-He’s the final member of the Sanitary Squad and has not featured until now because he was busy – not with fighting grime, but instead fighting profit margins.
-You see, Flush was only a part time hero, as he also had a part-time job in marketing at a local business.
-Flush saw himself as the cool one of the group, with a turtle-neck top and a spiky blonde wig that covered his naturally brown hair.
+He’s the final member of the Sanitary Squad and has not featured until now because he was busy – not busy fighting grime, but rather doing another job entirely.
+You see, Flush was only a part time hero, as he also had another part-time job, though none of the squad knew what it was he did.
+When he joined the squad, he specifically requested that his other job be kept separate and refused to share any details about it, having seen in films what happens when superheroes and their daytime jobs collided.
+Captain Clean reluctantly agreed, though would still randomly ask him questions about it from time to time to try and catch him out.
+Flush was a good few years younger than most of the squad and saw himself as the cool one of the group.
+He wore a trendier outfit that consisted of dark teal trousers, matching teal sneakers and a white polo shirt with a teal collar, topped off with a mask and a spiky blonde wig that covered his naturally brown hair – designed to protect his identity that little bit more.
 His weapon of choice was an extendable whip that had been fashioned to look like an old toilet chain.

 ‘Ah Will, just in time,’ said the captain.
 ‘We’ve got a little trip we need you to go on.’